ccollicutt/k8s-dotfiles/README.md

 I got tired of not having all the right commands on a node for managing Kubernetes.

-This will setup some commands, scripts, and PS1 for a Linux node.
-Only tested on Ubuntu.
+This will setup some commands, scripts, and PS1 in `~/.k8s-dotfiles/`.
+Sourcing the script will be added to `~/.bashrc`.

 ## Install